DPDK/dpdk/doc/guides/prog_guide/rte_flow.rst

 Action: ``PF``
 ^^^^^^^^^^^^^^

-Redirects packets to the physical function (PF) of the current device.
+Directs matching traffic to the physical function (PF) of the current device.

+See `Item: PF`_.

 - No configurable properties.